bnb-chain/BEPs/BEP18.md

 ## 4. Motivation

-We propose this BEP to enhance full node user experience (and ease their pain) on using state sync because of following implementation limitations.
+We propose this BEP to enhance full node user experience (and ease their pain) on using state sync because of the following implementation limitations.

 1. Users complain most about state syncing testnet is very slow and usually stuck on some requests. <br> <br> In this enhancement, we want data to respond more evenly across peers so that syncing can continuously make progress and the overall syncing time can reduce from 30 - 45 min to around 5 min.